LB&SCR A1 class: Main line operation

 None of the preserved members of the class has been restored to full main line running condition.
 Some consideration was given to doing so during the restoration of No. 62 Martello in the early years of the 21st century, in order to facilitate the appearance of the engine at open days and exhibitions in an operational condition; however the costs involved led to the idea being abandoned.

 Prior to the end of steam and the banning of steam engines from the national network in 1968, No. 55 Stepney worked two special trains over the metals of the Southern Region.
-The first trip ran on 21 October 1962 and saw No. 55 double-head with LSWR Adams radial tank No. 488 on the Haywards Heath to Horsted Keynes and return section of a rail tour from London Victoria to the Bluebell Railway.
-The second train ran from Brighton to Horsted Keynes on 27 October 1963 for members of the Bluebell Railway Preservation Society, which saw the locomotive double-head with another former LB&SCR locomotive, E4 No. 473 Birch Grove, and was run to mark the closure of the line from Haywards Heath to Horsted Keynes.
+The first trip ran on 21 October 1962 and saw No. 55 double-head with LSWR Adams radial tank No. 488 on the to and return section of a rail tour from London Victoria to the Bluebell Railway.
+The second train ran from to Horsted Keynes on 27 October 1963 for members of the Bluebell Railway Preservation Society, which saw the locomotive double-head with another former LB&SCR locomotive, E4 No. 473 Birch Grove, and was run to mark the closure of the line from Haywards Heath to Horsted Keynes.

 Southern Railway No. W11 runs round the train at Wootton on the Isle of Wight Steam Railway.
 This is one of the locomotives which could in future work through to Ryde.

 No. 55 returned to Brighton station in 1991 to mark the 150th anniversary of the opening of the London and Brighton Railway to Brighton.
 The locomotive was left 'cold' (i.e. not in steam) and was coupled to another ex-LB&SCR locomotive, Gladstone, and stabled during the day on the easternmost platform (number 9).
 The engines were the centre-piece of an exhibition which also included, among others, former Southern Railway 'King Arthur' No. 777 Sir Lamiel, Britannia Class No. 70000 Britannia and BR Standard 4MT No. 80072, a class of locomotive built at Brighton.

 In August 1975, No. 72 Fenchurch represented the LB&SCR and the Bluebell Railway at the Rail 150 Steam Cavalcade held at Shildon in County Durham, an event held to mark the 150th anniversary of the opening of the Stockton & Darlington Railway.
 This featured the engine running over a section of the BR network, although the line was subject to special restrictions at the time.
 Additionally the engine ran a number of shuttles into the wagon works complex from the railway station, top-and-tailing the workings with NER Class P3 No. 65894 from the North Yorkshire Moors Railway.

-If future plans to extend the Isle of Wight Steam Railway from Smallbrook Junction to Ryde St. John's are successful, members of that railway's fleet, including their two A1X engines, may be seen running over Network Rail track between the two locations.
+If future plans to extend the Isle of Wight Steam Railway from to are successful, members of that railway's fleet, including their two A1X engines, may be seen running over Network Rail track between the two locations.